-- Best for Small Locations: Ecobee 3 Lite
+- Best for small locations: Ecobee3 Lite SmartThermostat

 - Remote sensor compatibility

-The Ecobee 3 Lite is more or less an Ecobee Smart Thermostat without the room sensors.
-It has all the same great features, including HomeKit compatibility and Siri control; it's just constrained to the area where you install the main unit out of the box.
-However, you can buy remote sensors separately to see the temperature in other areas of your home if you choose to expand later.
+The ecobee 3 Lite is more or less an ecobee smart thermostat without room sensors.
+It has all the same great features, including HomeKit compatibility and Siri control, albeit limited to the area where you install the thermostat.
+However, you can buy remote sensors separately to see the temperature in other rooms if you choose to expand later.

-The main differences between it and the Ecobee 4 are the lack of an integrated Amazon Alexa speaker, room sensor, and occupancy detection.
-The Ecobee 3 Lite is also slightly smaller than the newer model but isn't compatible with as many heating/cooling systems.
+The main differences between it and the more expensive ecobee SmartThermostat are the lack of an integrated Amazon Alexa and Siri speaker, room sensor, and occupancy detection.
+The ecobee 3 Lite is also slightly smaller than the newer model, and it isn't as compatible with as many heating/cooling systems.

 - Low cost